Torekas/log-analysis-flask-app/README.md

    - **Status Column**: Column name representing statuses (`status` or `Status`).

 3. Submit the form to save the configuration.
 4. Analysis will run, and you will be redirected to the homepage.
+5. It is important to analyse only one type of logs (Big, Small or BigSmall) due to missmatch of columns.

 ---